-3.3 Exposure Estimates from Different Population Datasets
+3.3 Exposure estimates from different population datasets

-Exposure differences arising from the use of different population layers were calculated for the 168 countries where all three population datasets are available (Figure 5) (see Table S11 for a list of the missing countries).
-In the countries examined, normalized exposure (with respect to the country's total population) calculated with WorldPop data was the highest (270 exposed per 1000), followed by GHS-POP (256 exposed per 1000), HRSL exposure was the lowest (235 exposed per 1000).
-These findings correlate with a previous study by Smith et al. (2019) which found WorldPop data overestimated flood exposure compared to HRSL data in each of the 18 developing countries examined.
+Exposure differences arising from the use of different population layers were calculated for the 168 countries where all three population datasets are available (Fig. 5) (see Table S11 in the Supplement for a list of the missing countries).
+In the countries examined, normalized exposure (with respect to the country's total population) calculated with WorldPop data was the highest (270 exposed per 1000), followed by GHS-POP (256 exposed per 1000), and HRSL exposure was the lowest (235 exposed per 1000).
+These findings correlate with a previous study by Smith et al. (2019) which found WorldPop data in each of the 18 developing countries examined.

-Differences in calculated exposure across the river sizes are shown in Figure 5b.
+Differences in calculated exposure across the river sizes are shown in Fig. 5b.
 Exposure differences were most pronounced for smaller rivers (streams, small, and medium rivers), while there was almost no exposure difference for the largest river class (huge).
-The overall trend across all river sizes consistently shows that WorldPop estimated the highest exposure, followed by GHS-POP, and then HRSL with the lowest.
+The overall trend across all river sizes consistently shows that WorldPop estimated the highest exposure, followed by GHS-POP, and HRSL estimated the lowest exposure.

-The population mapping approaches of the three population layers can go some way towards explaining the differences in calculated exposure, these corresponding outputs are visualized in Figure 6, where we qualitatively compare the population distribution of the three outputs with respect to the settlement distribution, manually identified from highresolution satellite imagery, along the Likuala-aux-Herbes river in the Republic of Congo.
+The population mapping approaches of the three population layers can go some way towards explaining the differences in calculated exposure; these corresponding outputs are visualized in Fig. 6, in which we qualitatively compare the population distribution of the three outputs with respect to the settlement distribution, manually identified from highresolution satellite imagery, along the Likouala aux Herbes river in the Republic of Congo.
 WorldPop's population distribution algorithm dasymetrically redistributes the whole population across the grid, also in areas where no settlements have been identified.
-This is done under the assumption that not all 'built up' areas will be picked up in the satellite imagery (TReNDS, 2020).
-When intersected with a flood extent, such a modelling approach can lead to mis-estimation of flood exposure in rural areas with respect to the other two population datasets.
-In the area examined in Figure 6, WorldPop estimates 1,167 people exposed, compared with 17,581 and 13,789 people exposed estimated by HRSL and GHS-POP, respectively.
-This is despite WorldPop exposure covering over 93% of the area examined, which far exceeds GHS-POP's 5% exposed area and HRSL's 1% exposed area.
-WorldPop's approach to rural population distribution can lead to underestimation of exposure in small rural settlements (such as in Figure 6) or overestimation of exposure across large expansive areas of flooding, as will be explored later in this section.
-Conversely, the approach implemented by both GHS-POP and HRSL (which spread census data only over identified 'built up' areas) is more sensitive to omission and commission errors arising from the classification of settlements (Palacios-Lopez et al., 2019).
-For example, undetected settlements outside the flood extent would result in artificially higher flood exposure estimates as the underlying census data is only spread across the identified settlements (an incorrectly greater proportion of which are now identified as within the flood extent).
+This is done under the assumption that not all "built-up" areas will be picked up in the satellite imagery (TReNDS, 2020).
+When intersected with a flood extent, such a modeling approach can lead to misestimation of flood exposure in rural areas with respect to the other two population datasets.
+In the area examined in Fig. 6, WorldPop estimates 1167 people exposed, compared with 17581 and 13789 people exposed estimated by HRSL and GHS-POP, respectively.
+This is despite WorldPop exposure covering over 93 % of the area examined, which far exceeds GHS-POP's 5% exposed area and HRSL's 1% exposed area.
+WorldPop's approach to rural population distribution can lead to underestimation of exposure in small rural settlements (such as in Fig. 6) or overestimation of exposure across large expansive areas of flooding, as will be explored later in this section.
+Conversely, the approach implemented by both GHS-POP and HRSL (which spread census data only over identified "built-up" areas) is more sensitive to omission and commission errors arising from the classification of settlements (Palacios-Lopez et al., 2019).
+For example, undetected settlements outside the flood extent would result in artificially higher flood exposure estimates as the underlying census data are only spread across the identified settlements (a greater proportion of which are now identified as being within the flood extent).
 Similarly, commission errors (false positives) are common in sandy or rocky landscapes and often occur in coastal areas or along riverbanks.
 Commission and omission errors can lead to either artificial increases or decreases in flood exposure estimates, depending on the location of these errors with respect to the flood extent.